Internal

 This module brings together anatomy and physiology, study and research skills to understanding the development, management and treatment of selected pathologies.

 This module will expand from the understanding of the healthy body to provide detailed discussions of the development of selected pathologies.
-The module will focus on key relevant pathologies with great impacts on human health and healthcare (e.g. cancer and neurodegenerative disease), given students in-depth knowledge of these selected pathologies.
-The module will use a problem-based learning approach for students to not only apply their knowledge of the healthy body to pathology but to gain critical research skills relevant for later parts of the programme.
-The research skills developed will focus on finding and apprising scientific literature as well as use and application of statistics, with these skills giving students greater understanding development of evidence-based medicine.
+The module will focus on key relevant pathologies with great impacts on human health and healthcare (e.g. cancer and neurodegenerative disease), giving students in-depth knowledge of these selected pathologies.
+The module will use a pathophysiological approach to discuss how healthy cells, tissues and organs become diseased, and the mechanisms of disease development.
+This provides opportunity for students to apply their knowledge of a healthy body to pathology and ultimately the impact this will have on patients.
+Clinical case-based sessions will focus on application of pathological processes to patients in the clinic, and how clinicians diagnose, treat and manage pathologies.
+The module will make use of the Anatomage 3D anatomy table, where students will explore the 3-dimensional nature of disease.

 Structure